 So, to build your confidence you need to challenge your thinking.
 I have no spaces for one-one coaching at the moment but I do have two online courses and a book to help you.

-I also post regular confidence boosting content over on my Instagram.
+My latest course, Instagram.
 Why not connect with me there?

 And please remember